On the Buses (film): Production

-Filming
+Hammer signed a deal with EMI Films to make a series of movies, mostly horror films but one comedy, On the Buses.
+The film was reportedly the idea of Brian Lawrence, Hammer executive.
+It was Hammer's first comedy in a decade.

 The film was made on location and at Elstree Studios at Borehamwood, Hertfordshire.
 Stage 5 at Elstree was used for the exteriors of the bus station both in this film and in the later sequels.